+- fire;

-- fire - floods;
+- floods;

-- network failure:
+- network failure;

 - hardware failure;

 - software failure;

 - power loss;

-- · telecommunications failures;
+- telecommunications failures;

 - break-ins;

 - terrorism, war or sabotage;

 - computer viruses;

 - denial of service attacks;

 - penetration of our network by unauthorized computer users and "hackers" and other similar events;

-- · natural disaster; and
+- natural disasters, including, but not limited to, hurricanes, tornadoes, and earthquakes; and

 - other unanticipated problems.

 We may not have developed or implemented adequate protections or safeguards to overcome any of these events.
 We also may not have anticipated or addressed many of the potential events that could threaten or undermine our technology network.
 Any of these occurrences could cause material interruptions or delays in our business, result in the loss of data or render us unable to provide services to our customers.
 In addition, if a person is able to circumvent our security measures, he or she could destroy or misappropriate valuable information, including sensitive customer information, or disrupt our operations.
 We have deployed firewall hardware intended to thwart hacker attacks.
 Although we maintain property insurance and business interruption insurance, our insurance may not be adequate to compensate us for all losses that may occur as a result of a catastrophic system failure or other loss, and our insurers may not be able or may decline to do so for a variety of reasons.
 If we fail to address these issues in a timely manner, we may lose the confidence of our advertisers, reseller partners, and distribution partners, our revenue may decline and our business could suffer.
 In addition, as we expand our service offerings and enter into new business areas, we may be required to significantly modify and expand our software and technology platform.
 If we fail to accomplish these tasks in a timely manner, our business and reputation will likely suffer.
+Furthermore, some of these events could disrupt the economy and/or our customers' business activities and in turn materially affect our operating results.